Kudayasu/Artifice/README.md

 ## Building
 The main project that needs to be built is `Universal`.
 After running the [Create App Packages](https://learn.microsoft.com/en-us/windows/msix/package/packaging-uwp-apps#create-an-app-package-using-the-packaging-wizard) command, copy the .msix from `XCopy\AppPackages\Universal_1.0.0.0_x64_Test\Universal_1.0.0.0_x64.msix` to the root **Scratch** folder `Artifice\Scratch` as `art.msix` and you're set.

-It should be placed next to `acl.bat` `art.bat` `icacls.exe` `net1.exe`
+It should be placed next to `icacls.exe` `net1.exe`

-After you've built the project and copied over the msix, ensure you have also copied the `Dependencies` folder to your Scratch root.
+After you've built the project and copied over the msix, ensure you've also copied the `x64` dependencies to your `Dependencies` folder in the Scratch root.

 If you get stuck on **Setting up SSH** ensure you set `Copy to Output Directory` to `Copy Always` for every item within your `Dependencies` folder and your `Scratch` folder.